copify/copify-wordpress/README.md

 `git checkout -b svn remotes/git-svn`

-Development can be carried out on any branch other than `svn` then when we want to publish out changes to WordPress, we merge using the `--squash` option;
+Development can be carried out on any branch other than `svn` then when we want to publish our changes to WordPress, we merge using the `--squash` option;

 `git checkout svn && git merge --squash myWorkingBranch && git svn dcommit`